 ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

-“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaNEW YORK, NEW YORK, UNITED STATES, October 14, 2022 /EINPresswire.com/ -- She shattered the glass ceiling.
-She fought battle after battle and experienced roadblock after roadblock while doing so.
-She was attacked, discriminated against and swindled.
-Now she’s using her story to help other women succeed.
+“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaDALLAS, TX, UNITED STATES, October 17, 2022 /EINPresswire.com/ -- We are coming to Dallas and looking for women who have experienced great entrepreneurial success to feature in a new upcoming web series.

-Trudy Jacobson is proud to sponsor a new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.
+Trudy Jacobson is proud to sponsor the new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.

 “I’m so grateful for my opportunities along the way.
 Now I want to play a major role in sharing the stories of other Great American Women.”